section-engineering-education/engineering-education/content/articles/creating-a-video-conferencing-app-with-100ms-sdk-in-android/index.md

 100ms offers a video conferencing infrastructure that provides web and mobile — native iOS and Android SDKs, to add live video & audio conferencing to your applications.

 ### Definitions
-- Peer - this is an object that contain the details of a person in a room.
+- Peer: this is an object that contain the details of a person in a room.
-- Room - this is the object that holds peers who are in a call (audio or video).
+- Room: this is the object that holds peers who are in a call (audio or video).
-- Track - represents either audio or video being published from a peer.
+- Track: represents either audio or video being published from a peer.
-- Roles - represents permissions for peers.
+- Roles: represents permissions for peers.

 ### Pricing
 The platform gives you 10,000 FREE minutes every month.

 #### Video and audio
-Conferencing - $8 (HD)/ $4 (SD), recording -$20 (HD)/ $10 (SD) and RTMP Out -$24 (HD)/ $12 (SD)
+Conferencing - $8 (HD)/ $4 (SD), recording - $20 (HD)/ $10 (SD) and RTMP Out - $24 (HD)/ $12 (SD).

 #### Audio only
-Conferencing - $1, recording -$3 and RTMP Out - $4
+Conferencing - $1, recording - $3 and RTMP Out - $4.

 ### Step 1 - Creating an account on the 100ms SDK
-To use the 100ms SDK in our project, we first need to visit the official[100ms Dashboard](https://dashboard.100ms.live/login) and sign up.
+To use the 100ms SDK in our project, we first need to visit the official [100ms Dashboard](https://dashboard.100ms.live/login) and sign up.

 We then need to set up the account by:
 - Choosing a subdomain.